-The Polo’s 1.2-litre turbocharged petrol engine is a thing of joy – smooth, quiet, powerful and efficient – but it’s only available in pricey R-Line trim, which is something of a disappointment.
+Volkswagen’s 1.0-litre turbocharged petrol engine is a thing of joy – smooth, quiet, powerful and efficient – but the more powerful 108bhp option is only available in pricey SEL and R-Line trims, which is something of a disappointment.
 The Corsa sits somewhere between the other two.
 It’s not quite as much fun to drive as the Fiesta, but nor does it feel as refined or grown-up as the Polo.
-That said, the hot Corsa VXR is fast and very exciting to drive, if not quite as polished as the Fiesta ST.
+Meanwhile, the Corsa-e feels particularly nippy around town, thanks to the instant power of its electric motor.

 Interior and comfort

 The Corsa is ahead of the Fiesta in this regard as well – it feels right up there with the Polo.
-The dashboard is well laid-out and the Intellilink infotainment system – standard on all but the two entry-level versions – is excellent.
+The dashboard is well laid-out and the Multimedia infotainment system is excellent.
 The Corsa’s materials feel high quality and when you consider it’s quite a lot cheaper than the Polo, that’s something of an achievement.
 Large and awkwardly shaped roof pillars do inhibit rear visibility, however.

 Practicality and boot space